rust-lang/rustlings/README.md

 This will do the same as watch, but it'll quit after running.

-In case you want to go by your own order, or want to only verify a single exercise, you can run:
+In case you want to go by your own order or want to only verify a single exercise, you can run:

 ```bash
 rustlings run myExercise1